normesta/azure-storage-azcopy/README.md

 :white_check_mark: Copy containers, folders and blobs between storage accounts (Blobs only)

-    These copy operations don't use the network bandwidth of your computer because AzCopy uses the Put Block From URL API. so data is copied directly between storage servers.
+    These operations are very efficient because they copy data directly between storage accounts. no data is transferred to the client.

 :white_check_mark: Synchronize containers with local file systems and visa versa (Blobs only)